azonenberg/gt-config-re/xcku-gty/configs/common/README.md

 * 06_25g78125_fractionaln: QPLL0 only, 25.78125 Gbps, using fractional-N
 * 07_dual_fractionaln: enable QPLL1 at 25.78125 Gbps
 * 08_fractionaln_125m: same as 07 but change input clock to 125 MHz
+* 09_fractionaln_100m: same as 08 but change input clock to 100 MHz